davebeyer/ptime-keeper/doc/design.md

 # Study Tracker App

-## Overview
+## Features

 Based on Pomodoro Time Management

 * 25 mins work, 5 mins break, default
 * 15 min (long break) every 4 pomodoros, dflt

-With time tracking to review estimates vs actuals
+Includes time tracking to review past estimates vs actuals

-* Though break-timing and estimates based on Pomodoros, tracking done to minute accuracy, with default history displays in terms of pomodoros.
+* Although break-timing and estimates are based on Pomodoros, actual time tracking is kept to minute accuracy, with default history displays in terms of pomodoros.

-Saves data in the cloud, but works offline too
+Saves data in the cloud, but also works offline

-Configuration:
+## Configuration

-  Setup activity categories (English, Math, Science...)
+* Setup activity categories (English, Math, Science...)
-  Assign color coding by category
+* Assign color coding by activity category

-  If rename an activity category, asks whether this is "new" or just a renaming of an existing activity (in which case, tracking history will continue)
+* When renaming an activity category, asks whether this is "new" or just a renaming of an existing activity (in which case, tracking history will continue)

-Daily homework session:
+## Daily session:

-  New Session
-  Plan activities and estimates in terms of Pomodoros Each activity gets:
+* Plan activities and estimates in terms of Pomodoros
+* Each activity gets:
-    Activity category
+  * Activity category
-    Estimated number of Pomodoros
+  * Estimated number of Pomodoros
-    Optional activity details
+  *  Optional activity details
-  E.g.,
+  * E.g.,
-    English: Write outline, 2 Poms
+      * English: Write outline, 2 Poms
-    French: <no details>, 1 Pom
+      * French: <no details>, 1 Pom
-    Math: Study for test, 2 Poms
+      * Math: Study for test, 2 Poms

-Work:
+## Work:

-  Activities are listed, select which one to work on Start Activity, which starts session
+* Activities are listed, select which one to work on
+* Click "Start/Resume" Activity, which starts session
-  At end of Pomodoro, alarm sounds, start break, alarm ends break Can "Pause" timer (pauses also tracked)
+* At end of Pomodoro, alarm sounds, start break, alarm ends break
+* Can "Pause" timer (pauses also tracked)
-  End Session when done
+* End Session when done

-Session Display Modes:
+## Session Display Modes

   Working:
     Timer showing countdown time to next break (or negative time if past break) Current Activity shown with: